Perl-Bitcoin/.github/profile/README.md

 If you'd like to join, please [open an issue in the `.github` repository](https://github.com/Perl-Bitcoin/.github/issues/new).
 As a member, you can help by reviewing the organization's modules and their documentation, which requires a basic knowledge of the Bitcoin protocol and asymmetric cryptography.
 Ideally, members would develop enough expertise and interest over time to become contributors.
 It's all voluntary - we're happy to have you even if you're just interested in the development of the toolchain.

-If you'd like to support this endeavour, [consider supporting](https://bbrtj.eu/support).
+If you'd like to see this endeavour continued, [consider supporting](https://bbrtj.eu/support).

 <!--